 Today she wakes up every morning and asks the Spirit what love mischief they will accomplish together that day.
 So far that question has led her to take Jesus seriously by trying her best to live out Jesus’s radical, counter-cultural message.
 She finds joy in working for peace and social justice, caring for the poor and the oppressed, embracing human diversity and equality, questioning religious tradition and culture (including and especially Christianity), and living as a good steward of the earth.

 Her first collection of books is a series of Disorderly Parable Bible Studies.
 They include James in the Suburbs on the Epistle of James (2014), Dismantling Injustice on the Song of Solomon (2016), and St. Francis and the Christian Life on Galatians (2018).
 Each book wraps a story – a modern day parable – around a book of scripture helping readers to see its immediate application to living life as the servant of Christ.

 All this may make April sound like a very serious person, but she and her husband, Steve, live with Maggie Mayhem, a goofy Great Dane who never quits with her hilarious antics.
-April and Steve have hiked more than 1000 miles across Europe and have another 200 planned this year.
+April and Steve have hiked more than 1000 miles across Europe and have another 200 planned in 2019.
 She has two sons and a daughter-in-law who she absolutely adores.